hollycowart/CSS-intro-with-GitHub/github_basics/README.md

 You can have only ONE GitHub account per email address.

-##Download a GitHub app
+## Download the GitHub Desktop app

-Download [GitHub for Mac](https://mac.github.com/) or [GitHub for Windows](https://windows.github.com/).
+Download [GitHub Desktop](https://desktop.github.com/).
 Also free.
+If you downloaded the app before September 2015, you have an old version.
+Download this one now!

+I will refer to this as “the app.”

 Install it.
-I will refer to this as “the app.”

-Go to the Help section at that website (Mac or Windows, above) and open the “Getting started” or “First launch” link there.
+To see how, go to the Help section at that website: [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started/).

-Using the instructions as needed, LINK your GitHub account to the app (GitHub for Mac or GitHub for Windows).
+Using the same Help instructions as needed, LINK your GitHub account to the app.
+This is called “Authenticating to GitHub.” **Note:** You do not have 2FA or Enterprise.

 You DID sign up for GitHub already -- yes?

-##Get organized
+## Get organized

 Time for some thinking: GitHub expects things to be stable on your hard drive(s).
 That means you need to decide very deliberately WHERE on your hard drive a folder associated with GitHub will be.
 DO NOT associate GitHub with folders on your Desktop!

 Go *inside* your Documents folder and make a **new folder** there.
 This ONE folder  will contain all other folders that you will associate with GitHub.
 You might name that folder Webwork, or Datawork, or Code, or some other general term.
 Name it something that makes sense to you.
 (I think it would be confusing to name it GitHub.
-Maybe naming it GitHub Projects would work.)
+Maybe naming it GitHub Projects would to better than that.)

 Your GitHub app is going to coordinate things for you between the Web (GitHub) and your hard drive, but GitHub can’t think, and GitHub can’t figure out that you have moved a folder or changed its name.
+So plan ahead, and make a folder that will STAY PUT.

+## Next steps

 To get you started, we will **fork** and then **clone** a repo.
 (Those GitHub words will all be defined as we go along.)

 **Go back to the top of this repo now,** and you’ll learn how.
 Instructions are there.

-To get back to the top of any repo, find the link with its name in the upper-left area of the page at GitHub.
+**To get back to the top of any repo,** find the link with its name in the upper-left area of the page at GitHub.
+Click the link!

 Go to the top of this page now, and find that link.